chrisl8/Witchazzan/README.md

 This is the start of a game that [doby162](https://github.com/doby162) and [chrisl8](https://github.com/chrisl8) are building.

 The game exists in two parts:
-1. A Phaser 3 based web front end.
+1. A Phaser 3 based JavaScript web front end.
-2. A Node.js based server.
+2. A Node.js JavaScript server.

 Both parts are required for the game to function.

-We started with the [Phaser 3 Webpack Project Template](https://github.com/photonstorm/phaser3-project-template).

 ## How to Run a Local Copy for DEVELOPMENT!